Delhi School of Journalism protests: Suspension

 Eight students were suspended including Prashant Yadav, Suman Shekhar, Neel Madhav, Shivani, Mohammad Ali, Ankit Shukla and Alishan Jafri between protests for allegedly blocking the directors door and not letting the classes function.
 The suspension gathered solidarity from across the spectrum.
 The suspension was later revoked and a written promise was made to resolve all their issues in a limited time frame by Neeta Sehgal, the proctor of University of Delhi.

 Hunger strike

 Students resorted to agitation again after their demands were not met as promised.
 The students in a bid to meet the Vice Chancellor of Delhi University climbed the gates of his office and a police action was followed.
 Six of protesting students started an indefinite hunger strike soon after and other students started a reach out campaign to engage other Delhi University students.
 The hunger strike gathered mass support from various leaders and organisations such as Manoj Jha, DUTA, JNUSU, Jamia, AISA, NSUI other students and colleges in Delhi.
-The hunger strike continued for five days and was broken on sixth day with a resolve to organise a mass rally against privatization, Delhi University administration and MHRD.
+The hunger strike continued for five days and was broken on sixth day with a resolve to organise a mass rally against privatization, Delhi University administration and the MHRD.
 Students organised a mass "Chhatra Sangrash Rally" in the North Campus of University of Delhi.